 (C) License Revocation.
-If the Gaming Court upholds a summary suspension pending revocation at the initial review hearing, the aggrieved licensee shall have the right to a license revocation appeal hearing.
+If the Gaming Court upholds a suspension pending revocation at the initial review hearing, the aggrieved licensee shall have the right to a license revocation appeal hearing.
 Within 14 days of the initial review hearing, the Director shall issue a final notice of revocation setting forth in detail the basis for the license revocation.
-Appeals must be filed in writing with the Tribal Gaming Court no later than 16 days of the revocation notice, or the license revocation shall become final and not subject to further appeal.
+Appeals must be filed in writing with the Tribal Gaming Court no later than

-(D) Temporary Suspension as a Sanction.
-The TGA may issue a license suspension notice of up to 30 days to responsible TGO management officials who fail to either comply with or appeal a Corrective Action Order.
+- 16 days of the date of certified mailing, or 14 days of personal service of the revocation notice, or the license revocation shall become final and not subject to further appeal. - (D) Temporary Suspension as a Sanction.
+The TGA may issue a license suspension notice of up to 30 days to responsible TGO management officials who fail to either comply with or appeal a corrective action order.
 Such suspensions shall not be imposed summarily.
-Licensee's receiving a license suspension notice as a sanction under this section shall have the right to appeal in writing to the Tribal Gaming Court within 5 days of receipt of notice of the suspension.
+Licensees receiving a license suspension notice as a sanction under this section shall have the right to appeal in writing to the Tribal Gaming Court within five days of receipt of notice of the suspension.
 If appealed, the suspension shall not be effective until after the licensee is afforded a hearing before the Tribal Gaming Court.
-If not appealed, the suspension shall be effective the day after the appeal period has run.

-(xv) Gaming Facilities Licenses.
-Each separate Gaming place, location or facility shall require a separate license that must be renewed annually.
-Before Gaming Operations can be conducted therein, the TGA shall inspect and license each Gaming Facility in accordance with this Ordinance, the Compact, and any requirements of IGRA.

-(xvi) Effect of the Compact.
-Notwithstanding anything in this section or any other part of this Ordinance to the contrary, any licensing procedures required under the Compact for Class III Gaming activities shall be implemented as provided therein.
+If not appealed, the suspension shall be effective the day after the appeal period has run. - (E) TGA shall notify the NIGC of decisions to reinstate or revoke a license within 45 days. - (xv) Gaming Facilities Licenses.
+Each separate gaming place, location or facility shall require a separate license that must be renewed annually.
+Before gaming operations can be conducted therein, the TGA shall inspect and license each gaming facility in accordance with this chapter, the Compact, and any requirements of IGRA. - (xvi) Effect of the Compact.
+Notwithstanding anything in this section or any other part of this chapter to the contrary, any licensing procedures required under the Compact for Class III gaming activities shall be implemented as provided therein. - (b) Application Forms/Privacy. - (i) Privacy Act Notice.
+In compliance with the Privacy Act of 1974, the following information is provided:

-2. Application Forms/Privacy.